LeNPaul/portfolio-jekyll-theme/README.md

 Everything that you will ever need to know about this Jekyll theme is included in the README below, which you can also find in [the demo site](https://lenpaul.github.io/portfolio-jekyll-theme/).
 For a guide on how to start a blog or personal website using Jekyll and GitHub Pages, please check out [this article](https://paulle.ca/how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages).

+If you like my work then please consider supporting me with [Ko-fi](https://ko-fi.com/paulle).

 ![alt-text](https://cloud.githubusercontent.com/assets/8409329/26227987/f2583642-3c03-11e7-81c4-28a9353c91ae.jpg)

 ## Notable features